codegram/spinach/README.markdown

         end
       end

-      Then 'the output should contain a formal salutation' do
+      Then 'the output should contain a formal greeting' do
         @output.must_include "Hello, mr. John Doe"
       end